Modelling and synthesizing turbulence with multi-scale coherent vortices: Construction of woven turbulence

+The present construction is based on vortex tubes, which are prevalent coherent structures in turbulence \citep{Pullin1998vortex,Elsinga2017The,Sharma2021Local}, with potential for extension to other structures such as vortex sheets \citep{Shen2024Designing}.
+As shown in figure~\ref{fig:multi-scale}(a), each vortex tube is constructed along its curved centerline $\mathcal{C}$, which is generated based on FBB discrete points in 3D space.
+The FBB $\boldsymbol{B}({J})$ is a discrete stochastic process with ${J} = 1, 2, ..., \mathscr{N}$ indexing its points and $\mathscr{N}$ denoting the total number of points.
+It exhibits Gaussianity and fractal behavior while allowing precise adjustment of long-range correlations via the Hurst exponent $H$ \citep{Friedrich2020Stochastic,Delorme2016Extreme}, and has found wide applications across diverse fields \citep{Wei2000Single, Krapivsky2014Large, Kukla1996NMR, Kassel2024Nonlinear, Molz1997Fractional, Rostek2013A}.
+The use of FBB ensures the stochasticity and entanglement of vortex tubes.

+For each vortex tube with core size $\sigma_{i}$ characterizing its scale, we first generate the corresponding FBB (shown as purple points in figure~\ref{fig:multi-scale}(a)) by wavelet-based synthesis \citep{Abry1996the,Bardet2003theory}.
+Figure~\ref{fig:FBB}(a) shows normalized sample paths of 1D FBBs with varying $H \in (0,1)$.
+The Hurst exponent $H$ affects the long-range dependence of FBB, e.g.~a smaller $H$ means stronger fluctuations of FBB as in figure~\ref{fig:FBB}(a).
+For FBB with indices ${J}$ and ${J}^{\prime}$, the mean-squared distance satisfies the scaling \citep{Friedrich2020Stochastic}

-with the FBB scale factor $\delta_B$.
-The Hurst exponent $H$ affects the long-range dependence of FBB, e.g.~a smaller $H$ means stronger fluctuations of FBB.
-Its effect on the woven turbulence will be discussed in Section~\ref{sec:energy spectrum}.
-For each scale characterized by the core size factor $\sigma_{i}$, we set $\delta_B = 40 \sigma_{i}$.
-Note that the FBB is end-to-end connected and $\boldsymbol{B}_{0}$ is randomly chosen.
-Next, these discrete points of FBB are interpolated by fifth-order spline curves and mapped into the periodic box by taking the modulo with respect to $\mathscr{L}$.
-Then we obtain the vortex centerline $\mathcal{C}$ with position $\boldsymbol{c}(s)$ along arc-length $s$.
+theoretically, where $\langle\cdot\rangle_{\mathscr{N}}$ denotes the average over $\mathscr{N}$ points and $\delta_B$ the FBB scale factor.
+Figure~\ref{fig:FBB}(b) confirms that the generated FBB satisfies the scaling in \eqref{eq:FBB_scaling}.
+To link the FBB scale to the vortex tube, we set $\delta_B = 40 \sigma_{i}$ for each tube.
+Note that the FBB is end-to-end connected in this work to ensure the closure of the vortex tube.
+The effect of FBB on the woven turbulence will be discussed in Section~\ref{sec:Energy-containing and dissipation range}.
+Next, these discrete points of FBB are interpolated by the fifth-order splines and mapped into the periodic box ${V}$ by taking the modulo with respect to the box side length $\mathscr{L}$.
+Then we obtain the vortex centerline $\mathcal{C}$ (shown as the blue dashed-dot line in figure~\ref{fig:multi-scale}(a)) with position $\boldsymbol{c}(s)$ along arc-length $s$.
 The length of centerline

 is proportional to $\mathscr{N}$ and $\delta_B$, where the value of the coefficient $c_{H}$ is determined by $H$.